katholiek-onderwijs-vlaanderen/sri4node/README.md

 The function receives these parameters :

 - `database` is a database object, allowing you to execute extra SQL statements.
+- `element` is an object that contains two attributes:
+  - `path` is the route of the request
-- `element` is the JSON element (as it was PUT, so without mapping/processing) that was just updated / created.
+  - `body` is the JSON element (as it was PUT, so without mapping/processing) that was just updated / created.
 - `me` the return of the identify function

 The function must return a [Q promise][kriskowal-q].